rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-### Random Sample
+### Random Access

-But more usefully, we can now use it to randomly sample any particular string
+But more usefully, we can now use it to randomly access any particular string

 <!--
 ############